 If we return to our previous example, in a home that produced 5,016 square feet of rainfall, he had a 600 square foot section of roof for that 40 foot long gutter.
 He could get away with two 2 by 3 inch rectangular downspouts on either end of the gutters.
 However, to be extra safe, 3 by 4 downspouts on either end would easily take care of the water flow.

 Now that we’ve discussed the fundamental principles of guttering systems, let’s discuss a common problem with guttering systems.

 There are 3 basic reasons for gutters to overflow:

-1) Improperly sloped – the gutters should not be perfectly level on your home.
+The gutters should not be perfectly level on your home.
 This might seem counterintuitive at first glance – we like things to be level.
 However, gutters must be slightly sloped downward to allow the water to flow towards the downspout.
 If the water is not given a proper direction to flow, it might just flow right over the top – defeating the gutters entire purpose in the first place.

-2) Insufficient volume – as previously discussed, roofs shed a lot of water during a heavy rainfall.
+As previously discussed, roofs shed a lot of water during a heavy rainfall.
 If your gutters or downspouts are too small to carry the load, the water has no where to go but over the side of the gutter.

-3) Clogged gutters – if debris is taking up space in your gutters – or worse – blocking the water from flowing into the downspout the water will have no option but cascading over the front of those beautifully sized, properly sloped gutters!
+If debris is taking up space in your gutters – or worse – blocking the water from flowing into the downspout the water will have no option but cascading over the front of those beautifully sized, properly sloped gutters!

-A Customized Guttering System for Your Home
+A Customized Gutter System for Your Home

 Just like us, our homes are unique.
 It is important to evaluate your home.